-Direct hansoku-make for acts against the spirit of judo: NOT allowed to continue to the next contest, out of competition.
+Direct hansoku-make for acts against the spirit of judo: judoka are NOT allowed to continue in the competition and will remain in the position they reached on the draw sheet.

 1. To apply kawazu-gake (to throw the opponent by winding one leg around the opponent's leg, while facing more or less in the same direction as the opponent and falling backwards into him).
 Even if the thrower twists/turns during the throwing action, this should still be considered "kawazu-gake" and be penalised.
 Techniques such as o-soto-gari, o-uchi-gari, and uchi-mata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.